Butcher charged over Turnbull challenge

 Dundee United midfielder Calum Butcher has been charged by the Scottish FA following his challenge on Celtic's David Turnbull on Sunday.

-Referee Don Robertson booked Butcher for catching Turnbull on the shins with a studs-up lunge in United's 3-0 defeat at Tannadice on Sunday.
+Referee Don Robertson booked Butcher for catching Turnbull on the shins with a studs-up lunge in United's 3-0 defeat at Tannadice.

-The 30-year-old has now been issued with a notice of complaint after a panel of three former referees deemed the incident worthy of a red card.
+The 30-year-old has now been issued with a fast-track notice of complaint after a panel of three former referees deemed the incident red card worthy.

 He faces a hearing on Thursday.